metasfresh/metasfresh-documentation/_developers_collection/en/getting_started_mvn_cmdline_en.md

 The metasfresh-webui-frontend repo contains the javascript code of our frontend.
 I don't know how it's build locally, but if you want to know how it is build, I recommend to check out the repository's [Jenkinsfile](https://github.com/metasfresh/metasfresh-webui-frontend/blob/master/Jenkinsfile).

+# Further reading

+There is an issue at github which is about some of the current maven project structure's shortcomings: [metasfresh/metasfresh#1275](https://github.com/metasfresh/metasfresh/issues/1275).

+Feel free to weigh in, and we would be happe to check out your pull requests :-).